 Programs can train students to look at statistics to determine anomalies in process control and build better, more ethical relationships with teammates and suppliers.
 Training programs include coursework in subjects like:

 Programs in logistics, construction management and quality management can offer courses relevant to TQM.
 Though these programs are focused on different fields, they can all teach the principles underlying this business performance improvement strategy.
 Online graduate certificate programs are available.

-An applicant is typically required to have completed a bachelor's degree program, though not all programs specify a field of study because TQM is applicable to a large variety of disciplines.
-Programs that require a specific undergraduate field of study as a prerequisite are generally found in the engineering or construction fields.
+Some programs require a specific undergraduate field of study as a prerequisite.
+These specific requirements are generally found in the engineering or construction fields.
 Depending on the field of study, students can learn how to optimize supply chains, build products of consistent quality and use statistics to manage engineering projects.
 Graduate certificate programs that cover TQM commonly teach students about:

 - Experiment design

 - Project management

 - Quality control

 Quality assurance is an interdisciplinary field used in professional settings like manufacturing, government and health care.
 Students can learn to develop systems, manage technical environments and make data more easily understood by coworkers.
 These programs may offer students opportunities to gain practical experience managing teams of professionals to comply with a client's product specifications.